kaichii/automerge.github.io/blog/2023-11-06-automerge-repo.md

 ### Repo

-You create a repo by initializing it with an optional storage plugin and any number of network adapters.
+Create a repo by initializing it with an optional storage plugin and any number of network adapters.
 These are the options for initializing a repo:

 ```
 export interface RepoConfig {